-Whatever the type of outsourcing (contracting with external auditors for first level control, external technical expert, catering and technical equipment for an event, etc.), compliance with public procurement rules is imperative to guarantee the eligibility of the expenses incurred.
+Whatever the type of outsourcing (contracting with external auditors for control, external technical expert, catering and technical equipment for an event, etc.), compliance with public procurement rules (or "principles" if the partner does not fall under the scope of public procurement laws) is imperative to guarantee the eligibility of the expenses incurred.

-To avoid any loss of funds, project partners must therefore be able to prove that the award of contracts complies with public procurement rules.
+To avoid any loss of funds, and in case of control, project partners must therefore be able to prove that the award of contracts complies with aforementioned principles and, when applicable, public procurement rules.